E-invoicing in GST: A Comprehensive Guide

 E-Invoice Format

-The e-invoice format refers to how the invoice looks on the computer, regardless of the software used.
-While the schema dictates how the information is structured, the format determines how this information is delivered to the consumer, whether as a PDF, printed format, or on-screen.
+The e-invoice format refers to the presentation of invoice on the computer, regardless of the software used.
+While the schema dictates structure of the information, the format determines the delivery of this information to the consumer, whether as a PDF, printed format, or on-screen.

 E-Invoice sample